Water Hardness and Alkalinity – Why They Both Matter

 Best Fertilizer for Indoor Plants and Containers

-There are so many types of fertilizer it’s hard to know which one to use.
+There are so many types of fertilizer that it’s hard to know which one to use.
 Which NPK ratio is best?
 Is one brand better than another?
 Organic vs synthetic.
 Soluble vs slow release.
-This all seems so complicated, but in this post I will simplify the whole process of selecting the best fertilizer.
+This all seems so complicated, but in this post, I will simplify the whole process of selecting the best fertilizer.

 • The best NPK ratio for most plants is 3-1-2, some like 3-1-3.

-• There is no such thing as plant specific fertilizer.
+• There is no such thing as plant-specific fertilizer.

 • Mix fertilizer so nitrogen is at about the 100 ppm level.